DenisParamount/destruct/README.md

 ### Technicals

 Initially we set this tool up with google cloud-functions and a google Firestore database.
 We know that’s not optimal and we want to move away from this asap.
 We are already developing an on-chain solution with the innovative solution of Clockwork.
 When they launch on main-net we’ll be able to rely entirely on on-chain account updates to trigger and schedule actions after an NFT’s lifespan has run out.

+## Additional Solution

+### Dynamic Royalties

+The other solution that we had in mind, which didn't make it's way onto this repository was: Dynamic Royalties.
+Essentially similar to the idea of Dynamic Pricing which some projects use during mint, Dynamic Royalties are supposed to make it more likable for a buyer to pay royalties at all.
+But unlike the Dynamic Pricing, Dynamic Royalties can be calculated just by recalculating the average for every next buyer.
+You just add the value of royalties paid by previous customer to the summ of all the royalties and devide it by total sales that happened.
+The reason we didn't write any code for it is becasue to our knowledge it requires an acess to Magic Eden to implement.